jdittrich/userNeedResearchBook/text/prepareTheResearch.md

 ## What do you want to find out?  {#questiontopics}

 Before you collect the data, you should specify what you want to find out.
 Why?
-If you have thought about your research questions *before* the interview, it will be much easier to consider these questions *while* conducting the research.
+If you have thought about your research questions *before* doing the research, it will be much easier to consider these questions *while* conducting the research.

 It also helps to plan your research according to your needs, e.g. when you search participants and when you choose methods.